jfrog/maven-buildtime-extension/README.md

 See following system properties:

-To enable capture of results to Prometheus
+To enable capture of results to Prometheus set to true

 ```
 buildtime.output.prom=true/false